 “We’d rebuild the houses.
 We’d take empty buildings back from the drug dealers and eliminate crime,” they answered.

-By combining construction, education, leadership training and love, Stoneman founded YouthBuild and created the core elements of its model as her fledgling organization renovated an abandoned tenement building in East Harlem.
+By combining love, construction, leadership training, and education, Stoneman founded YouthBuild and created the core elements of its model as her fledgling organization renovated an abandoned tenement building in East Harlem.

 In 1984, Stoneman and a coalition of youth-serving programs in New York City orchestrated YouthBuild’s expansion citywide.
 In 1988, YouthBuild began to spread nationally, and in 1990, YouthBuild USA was formed as a support center for the movement, with Stoneman as its CEO.